ddobrin/gemini-workshop-for-spring-ai-java-developers/README.md

 ```

 ## Codelab Samples
+The samples in this codelab are grouped by various capabilities and patterns.
+You will find, in order:
+* Chat
+  * Simple Q&A with Gemini
+  * Conversation with Gemini with chat history
+  * Simple Q&A via streaming
+* Multimodality
+  * Analyzing & extracting image data using Multimodality
+  * Transcribing audio data using Multimodality
+  * Transcribing video data using Multimodality
+* Capabilities
+  * Structure prompts with prompt templates
+  * Extracting structured data from unstructured text
+  * Grounding responses with Web Search
+  * Function Calling with Spring AI
+* Document utilities
+  * Document Readers and Splitters
+* Embeddings
+  * Generating Text Embeddings with Vertex AI
+  * Generating Multimodal Embeddings with Vertex AI
+* AI use-cases and patterns
+  * Retrieval-augmented generation(RAG)
+  * Text classification with Few-shot prompting
+  * Summarization Patterns with Gemini: Stuffing, Map-Reduce Patterns

+### Build
 Build the samples in a single JAR, then run them individually for the respective use-case:
 ```shell
 ./mvnw clean package -Pcomplete
 ```
+### Run
 > [!TIP]
 > List of samples, by use-case.
 Each sample can be run independently